Thoronador/morrowtools/documentation/msys2-build.md

-To build the Morrowind / Skyrim Tools Project from source you need a C++ compiler, CMake, the Ninja build system, the zlib library, and the lz4 library. pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build the Morrowind / Skyrim Tools Project from source you need a C++ compiler, CMake, the Ninja build system, the zlib library, and the lz4 library. pkgconf is required to make it easier to find compiler options for the installed libraries.
 Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.